huzail/Data-Structure-Project/README.md

-              Here we are using User Define input so put values in array (Avoide negative values) All Code will run automatically and you will see final output (With Gaps) on the screen We are also showing detail steps of our working of algorithm with output Library Sort is made using the concept of sorting books in library so as books can not be negative so negative values are also not given as input in the code and can cause errors in final steps
+              Here we are using User Define input so put values in array (Avoide negative values) All Code will run automatically and you will see final output (With Gaps) on the screen We are also showing detail steps of our working of algorithm with output
+              NOTE: Library Sort is made using the concept of sorting books in library so as books can not be negative so negative values are also not given as input in the code and can cause errors in final steps